Carlton Operatic Society - Constitution

 - The election and expulsion of members (other than Life Members) shall rest solely with the General Purposes Committee.

 - Membership to the society is by application and submission of the relevant fee, the amount of which should be determined by the GPC.
 With the exception of Post Show membership, all fees are due by the 31st December.
-Payment by instalments is allowed, but the first instalment must have been paid by the date of the cast auditions in order to participate in those auditions and be considered for a part.
+Payment by instalments is allowed, but the first instalment of at least the value of the non-acting membership fee (or, for student members, 40% of the fee) must have been paid by the date of the cast auditions.

 - The Producer and Musical Director, with the aid of the Choreographer, shall recommend to the General Purposes Committee, in detail, the number of people required for each production.